koyunkyung/archive-uoft/README.md

 ## Statement on LLM usage

-Aspects of the code in R scripts were written with the help of ChatGPT.
+This project utilized the assistance of ChatGPT 4.0 to enhance the efficiency and accuracy of the data analysis and visualization process.
+Specifically, it provided guidance in aspects of the codes in R scripts, as well as in generating insights through creation of graphical visualizations.
 The entire chat history is available in other/llm/usage.txt.